iainfm/splatt/README.md

 F - Toggles whether to flip the image for cameras mounted upside-down

+G - Cycle through axis to flip (x, y or both)

 P - Pause / unpause (ignore any noises that might be interpreted as as shot)

 Q - Quit